 “We will find those responsible for murdering those three hard-working men in their own store,” says the police chief, “and bring them to justice.”

 Hawo yanks the remote from her daughter and switches the television off.
-Killings have become part of the Somali culture.
-This year alone, ten people have been killed in Minneapolis and the year isn’t over yet.
+Killings have become part of Somali culture.
+This year alone, ten people have been killed in Minneapolis.
 The police promise swift investigations, but Hawo, like other Somalis, rarely cooperate with the police.
 She doesn’t trust them.
 She predicts that the officials will soon regret that they’ve made no arrests.

 Hawo sighs, rises and says to her children, “Let’s go.”